EricSiane/LinuxTVBigPicture/README.md

 EOF
 ```

-Replace `YOUR_USERNAME` with your actual username.
 The shortcut will appear in your app launcher and can be pinned to the taskbar.

 ---